spikeheap/spikeheap.github.io/src/posts/2013-09-12-using-gpg-to-encrypt-backups.md

 title: "Using GPG to encrypt backups"
 date: 2013-09-12 18:39:00+00:00
 comments: true
+description: If you're doing off-site backups (and if you're not, you should), you've probably wondered how much you trust the place you're uploading to
 ---
 If you're doing off-site backups (and if you're not, you should), you've probably wondered how much you trust the place you're uploading to.
 Fortunately [public-key cryptography](http://en.wikipedia.org/wiki/Public-key_cryptography) is here to help.